Paulucha/Pro-MaxEl-Web/readme.md

 ## Website for Pro-MaxEl

-I've created my first website using HTML, CSS and bootstrap.
+This is a simple website for Pro-MaxEl company created using HTML, CSS and bootstrap.